 Wine vinegars, such as red or white wine and balsamic vinegar, do start with a dilute wine which is then fermented.
 Instead of the bacteria fermenting sugars, as happens when the wine is made, bacteria from the acetobacter family use the alcohol (ethanol) in the fermentation process.
 Most of the alcohol is used up, and much like the extracts you are using, there may be traces of the ethanol remaining.
 It's not likely to be very much - on the order of between 0.1% and 2%.
 Consequently, using a tablespoon of white wine vinegar might contain a drop of ethanol.

-If you feel that you don't want to use white wine vinegar, substituting with another acid might be a good choice.
+If you or your guy are concerned and feel that you want to avoid white wine or other vinegars, substituting with another acid might work well in your recipes.
 Lemon juice or lime juice could be a good choice (the lime juice would be especially good with the gazpacho).
-If you want a softer citrus choice, using Meyer lemons or even grapefruit can be a good choice.
+If you want a softer citrus note, using Meyer lemons, a bit of grapefruit juice, some pickle juice, or even the brine from capers can be a good choices.